 Coach Matt D’Ambra

-Coach Matt D’Ambra is in his eighth season coaching Bishop Hendricken High School, where he has been the head coach for the freshman basketball team.
+Coach Matt D’Ambra is in his tenth season coaching Bishop Hendricken High School, where he has been the head coach for the freshman basketball team.
 Prior to coaching at Bishop Hendricken, he coached the Immaculate Conception grammar team for 18 years and has AAU coaching experience with the RI Hawks from 2008-2011, where he coached at the varsity level.
 In addition, he coached girls AAU from 2011-2014 with the RI Breakers.
-Prior to his extensive coaching career, Coach D’Ambra was a standout high school player, playing at North Providence HS from 1986-89.
+Prior to his extensive coaching career, Coach D’Ambra was a standout high school player, playing at North Providence High School from 1986-1989.
 In 1988, he was selected second team all-state and helped lead his team to the 1988 Division II championship.

 Coach D’Ambra graduated from Syracuse University in 1993 and has worked at Morgan Stanley as a financial planner for the past 25 years.
 He is married to his wife Christina and they have four children; Madison 19, Caitlyn 13, Michael 12, and Chase 10 where they reside in Cranston.

 Coach Anthony Paiva